 Modifying School Work For Children With Special Needs

-In India this law is known as ‘Right To Education’ or ‘RTE.’
+In India, this law is known as the ‘Right To Education’ or ‘RTE.’
 This gives all children irrespective of their caste, colour, economic status or IQ, the right to attend school and study.
-Though the grassroot reality is different and many schools still deny admissions, based on their presumptions or prejudices towards children with various disabilities, particularly with intellectual delay, but those who do give admissions, often struggle to fully include in absence of defining guidelines or a rule book.
+Though the grassroots reality is different and many schools still deny admissions, based on their presumptions or prejudices towards children with various disabilities, particularly with intellectual delay, those who do give admissions, often struggle to fully include in the absence of defining guidelines or a rule book.

 Inclusion

-Including a child with special needs in a mainstream classroom needs sensitisation, training and right attitude on part of a teacher and school both.
+Including a child with special needs in a mainstream classroom needs sensitisation, training and the right attitude on the part of a teacher and school both.
 Modification and adaptations should be taught and provisions should be made available for effective inclusion.
-However, this still seem like a distant dream for many parents as there is no one way to modify or adapt the classroom syllabus and which is why many children suffer and meet with extremely low expectation.
-Even at age 9-10 many children from different disabilities are taught to match, colour or trace, disregarding their capabilities to achieve more.
+However, this still seems like a distant dream for many parents as there is no one way to modify or adapt the classroom syllabus which is why many children suffer and meet extremely low expectations.
+Even at age 9-10, many children from different disabilities are taught to match, colour or trace, disregarding their capabilities to achieve more.

 Pollination